-You may also be prescribed antibiotics if bacteria are known to cause your illness or the cause is unknown and the doctor determines it is better to treat with antibiotics.
+You may also be prescribed antibiotics if only bacteria are known to cause your illness or the cause is unknown and the doctor determines it is better to treat with antibiotics than not.

 If your doctor does decide to prescribe antibiotics, it is important that you follow all dosing instructions carefully and completely.
 This is true for any medications your doctor may prescribe.

-Although generally safe, if you are taking antibiotics there are some things you should know:
+Although generally safe, if you are taking antibiotics there are some other things you should know:

 It is important to tell your doctor if you are pregnant, think you may be pregnant, or are nursing.
 Certain antibiotics may be harmful to your baby.